(Exchange Students Only)

 If you plan to arrive earlier than the campus residences open or if you are unsure if you would like to live on campus, you may wish to find temporary housing in Baltimore where you can stay until the dormitories open or until you are able to find off-campus housing.
 MICA is not able to offer temporary housing to students who arrive early.
 Note that students on a J-1 visa are not permitted to enter the U.S. more than 30 days before the program start date indicated on their DS-2019.

 Please click here for a list of hotels near MICA.
-There is also one youth hostel in Baltimore, located about one mile from the MICA campus.
+You may also consider a hostel - please use this search engine to locate one that is convenient and near our campus.
 Note that hotels in Baltimore may be significantly more expensive than those in your home country.
 Please schedule your arrival carefully and budget accordingly.

 Students should budget for all expenses they may incur during their study at MICA, including room, meals, health insurance and healthcare, local travel, art supplies, personal expenses, etc. The estimated total cost of one semester in Baltimore is